 - Hurricanes

-These aren’t the only perils that your insurer will cover.
+These aren’t the only dangers that your insurer recognizes.
 But they are some of the most common.
-There are about 16 perils that most insurance companies will cover.
-A standard HO-3 policy would cover all of them.
+There are about 16 named perils that most homeowners insurance companies will cover.
+A standard HO-3 policy covers all of them.

 Some Disasters Aren’t Covered

-While homeowners covers a lot of different perils, it won’t cover everything.
+While homeowners protects your from many different perils, it won’t cover everything.
 For instance, most policies don’t include earthquake or flood insurance.
 You’ll have to buy that separately if you live in an area that’s at risk for these types of disasters.

 In general, a dwelling refers to your house.
 But it’s common for a policy to cover other structures on your property.
 Common structures include: